-- \bullet Normalizing u should cause no impact in the most important parameter: β_1 - The presence of β_0 in allows us to assume E(u) = 0.
+Units of Measurement and Functional Form Using the Natural Logarithm in Simple ullet The presence of eta_0 in allows us to assume E(u) = 0.

-• If the average of u is different from zero, we just adjust the intercept, leaving the slope the same.
-If $\alpha_0 = E(u)$ then we can write where the new error, $u - \alpha_0$, has a zero mean.
+Expected Value of OL: ullet Normalizing u should cause no impact in the most important parameter: eta_1 ullet If the average of u is different from zero, we just adjust the intercept, leaving the slope the same.
+If $lpha_0=E(u)$ then we can write where the new error, $u - \alpha_0$, has a zero mean.